 This discussion and analysis is intended to serve as an introduction to the City of Sioux Center's basic financial statements.
 The City of Sioux Center's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also contains required supplementary information and other supplementary information in addition to the basic financial statements themselves.
+This report also contains other supplementary information in addition to the basic financial statements themselves.